JulianOzelRose/TRR-SaveMaster/README.md

 your savegame path, so there is no need to re-enter it every time.

 Once the savegames are populated in the editor, you can select them using the combo box labeled "Savegame" in the top-right corner.
 The editor will automatically refresh savegame data when switching tabs or selecting savegames.
 If another savegame is added and not displaying, you can click "Refresh" to re-populate the savegames.
-If you would like to create a backup of your savegame file before writing to it, click "File" then "Create backup", and a file of the same name with a `.bak` extension will be created in the same directory.
 Once you are done making changes, click "Save" to apply them.
 Because the game caches savegames into memory, you must restart your game in order for the changes to take effect.

-It is highly recommended that you periodically backup your savegame file.
+This savegame editor has an auto backup feature, which will automatically create backups of your savegame file before writing.
+It is enabled by default.
+You can toggle this feature on or off by clicking "File", then checking "Backup before saving".
+The backup will be saved in the same directory as your savegame file, with a `.bak` extension.
+It is highly recommended that you leave this feature enabled.
 While this savegame editor has been thoroughly tested and employs error handling to prevent faulty writes, no system is perfect.
 Regular backups can safeguard your progress in the event of unforeseen issues or errors during the editing process.
+If you would like to manually create a backup of your savegame file, you can also do this by clicking "File" then "Create backup".

 ## Reverse engineering Tomb Raider I-III Remastered
 This section details the technical aspects of reverse engineering Tomb Raider I-III Remastered.
 All savegames are stored in a single file; `savegame.dat`.